-The Duke Law Bolch Judicial Institute will hold an invitation-only Distinguished Lawyers conference on Evaluating the 2015 Rule 26 Discovery-Proportionality Amendments and Bolch-Duke Guidelines and Best Practices in Washington, DC, on June 20-21, 2019.
+Join Fenwick's Laurence Pulgram and the Duke Law Bolch Judicial Institute for a Distinguished Lawyers conference on Evaluating the 2015 Rule 26 Discovery-Proportionality Amendments and Bolch-Duke Guidelines and Best Practices in Washington, DC, on June 20-21, 2019.

 In his 2015 end-of-the-year report, Chief Justice Roberts asserted that: “The amendments may not look like a big deal at first glance, but they are.”
 In late 2015, the Duke Judicial Studies Center (now Bolch Judicial Institute) developed Guidelines and Best Practices Implementing the Rule 26 Amendments.
 The purpose of the June 20-21 conference is to: (1) evaluate the effect of the Rule 26 amendments; and (2) recommend any revisions or additions to the Guidelines and Best Practices.